tikicode/ocaml-go/README.md

 - A player may pass their turn at any time.
 - A stone or solidly connected group of stones of one color is captured and removed from the board when all the intersections directly adjacent to it are occupied by the enemy.
 (Capture of the enemy takes precedence over self-capture.)
 - No stone may be played so as to recreate a former board position.
-- The end of the game is reached when neither player can place down a piece without losing it or if there is a player with significantly more area than the other player.
+- The end of the game is reached when neither player can place down a piece without losing it.
 The game end is typically determined by both players before all positions on the board are occupied.
 - A player's area consists of all the points the player has either occupied or surrounded.
 - The player with more area wins.
+- To account for the advantage of the black player being able to go first, the white player gains 6 points at the end of the game.

 ### Usage